Our Services

 Requests for Emotional Support Animals

 Emotional Support Animals (sometimes called Assistance Animals or Therapy Animals) are often used as part of a medical treatment plan as therapy animals and are not considered service animals under the Americans with Disabilities Act (ADA).
-As this is outside of our area of expertise, CAPS staff members cannot provide assessments regarding the need for emotional support animals.
+As this is outside of our area of expertise, CAPS therapists cannot provide assessments regarding the need for emotional support animals.

 Requests for Excuse from Class